-Our Master of Legal Studies program is an option for learning about the law without getting a J.D.
+Our Master of Legal Studies program from the S. J. Quinney College of Law is an option for learning about the law without getting a J.D.
 It can increase job opportunities for a wide range of professions.
 If you find yourself needing a better foundation for working with and understanding law and regulation without becoming a lawyer, this degree may be right for you.

 At the University of Utah, our courses combine the flexibility of online teaching with the advantages and direct engagement of traditional teaching.
 Enjoy the benefit of studying online at your own pace while still engaging with classmates and instructors.
 This flexible way of teaching improves your overall experience and your ability to retain what you learn.